How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 What Training Parameters Work Best for SDXL on AMD?

-SDXL training parameters require adjustment from SD 1.5 defaults to account for higher resolution and memory requirements.
-These configurations optimize for AMD GPU characteristics.
+SDXL LoRA training AMD parameters require adjustment from SD 1.5 defaults to account for higher resolution and memory requirements.
+These configurations optimize SDXL LoRA training AMD for AMD GPU characteristics.

 Batch size must be 1 for most 16GB cards even with aggressive optimization.
 Cards with 20-24GB can experiment with batch size 2 but may still need batch size 1 depending on network dimensions and caching strategies.
 Start with 1 and only increase if VRAM monitoring shows substantial headroom.